ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 ## New to version 2.0
 - Large HDD support.
 No longer limited to 128 GB, now with support for drives up to 2 TB
-- Supports over 700 games, all launchable from the Game Channel
+- Supports launching over 700 PS1/PS2 games from the PSBBN Game Channel
+- Supporrts launching homebrew ELF files from the Game Channel with [wLaunchELF](https://github.com/ps2homebrew/wLaunchELF), [Retro GEM Disc Launcher](https://github.com/CosmicScale/Retro-GEM-PS2-Disc-Launcher) and [OPL](https://github.com/ps2homebrew/Open-PS2-Loader)/[NHDDL](https://github.com/pcm720/nhddl) pre-insatlled
 - Set a custom size for your music partition.
 Original limit of 5 GB allowed the storage of around 7 albums.
 Now the partition can be up to 40 GB for around 60 albums
 - exFAT partition for easy install of PS2 games
-- wLaunchELF is pre-installed
 - PS2 Linux is pre-installed.
 Just hold any button on the controller while PSBBN is starting to boot into Linux
 - Bandai and SCEI online channels have been added to the Game Channel
 - Some minor fixes to the English translation